vatai/vatai.github.io/_posts/2025-01-04-making-tadashi-into-a-python-package.md

 First thing to clean up was implementing SWIG instead the ad-hoc CDLL approach currently used to call the C/C++ functions from Python.
 CDLL takes the path of the .so file, which is hard-coded in the Python files (hence the ad-hoc character of the implementation).
-Also, the arguments and return values of the functions of the .so files which are exposed to Python need to be copied from the .h files manually with CDLL.
+CDLL also requires the arguments and return values of the functions exposed to Python from the .so files need to be copied from the .h files manually.

 The SWIG implementation has the following advantages: